AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Sadaqah are good actions or voluntary payments that are undertaken for charitable reasons.

-In Islam, salah is prayer with and in worship of God, performed under conditions set by the prophet Muhammad.
+Salah is prayer with and in worship of God, performed under conditions set by the prophet Muhammad, within the Islam faith.

 Salvation is the saving of the soul, deliverance from sin, and admission to heaven brought about by Jesus.